Repeat prescription services

-Repeat prescriptions are available for long-term medications when your condition is stable, and no medication alterations are needed.
+From Feb 2026, repeat prescriptions are available longer periods (up to 12 months) for long-term medications when your condition is stable, and no medication alterations are needed.
 The decision to approve or decline a medication lies with the prescriber.
+A consultation is required for this to ensure your condition and treatment is appropriate.

 Ordering repeat prescriptions